Estimating Nonseparable Selection Models: A Functional Contraction Approach: Model and Main Results

 \subsection{Special Cases}

 Thus far, we have not imposed any structure on the selection function.
-For a general selection function, we have to take the supreme over $\boldsymbol{p}_{-j},\boldsymbol{p}_{-j}'$ to compute the maximum semi-elasticity difference.
-Now we impose an assumption on the selection function to determine where the supreme is attained.
+For a general selection function, we have to take the supremum over prices to compute the relative selection probability variation.
+Now we impose an assumption on the selection function to determine where the supremum is attained.